jspatel/tuid-processor/README.md

     return tuid;
 }
 ```
-Base on the above example, the bit segments distribution looks like following.
+Based on the above example, the bit segments distribution looks like following.

 Epoch | Counter | Server id
 :--- | :--- | :---